Fireblade0/FakeNewsDetection/README.md

 To run file
-Type Python "app.py" in terminal
+Type "Python app.py" in terminal